utopia-rise/fmod-gdextension/README.md

 ### Profiling & querying performance data

-`getPerformanceData` returns an object which contains current performance stats for CPU, Memory and File Streaming usage of both FMOD Studio and the Core System.
+`get_performance_data` returns an object which contains current performance stats for CPU, Memory and File Streaming usage of both FMOD Studio and the Core System.

 ```gdscript
 # called every frame